 Stops to Make on Your Drive between Austin and Kansas City

-For those making the Kansas City to Austin drive a two-day trip, here’s a list of nine great places worth visiting along the way between Austin and Kansas City.
+For those making the Kansas City to Austin drive a two-day trip, here’s a list of 16 great places worth visiting along the way between Austin and Kansas City.

 Coke Can Silo